 For instance, If you start working out for the first time or you change your workout routine to one that is different than what you’ve been doing, what happens?
 You get sore the next day, and that soreness can last for days, making you resistant to doing it again.

-But in the long run, you know that changing your exercise habits will eventually lead to good benefits such as better health and weight loss, and you know that if you stick with it will eventually get easier.
+But in the long run, you know that changing your exercise habits will eventually lead to good benefits such as better health and weight loss, and you know that if you stick with it, it eventually gets easier.

 Your Brain Resists Change